np-guard/vpc-network-config-synthesis/README.md

 ## Usage
 Use the `vpcgen` CLI tool with one of the following commands to specify the type of network resources to generate.
-* `vpcgen sg` - generate Security Groups.
+* `vpcgen synth sg` - generate Security Groups.
-* `vpcgen acl` - generate an nACL for each subnet separately.
+* `vpcgen synth acl` - generate an nACL for each subnet separately.
-* `vpcgen acl --single` - generate a single nACL for all subnets in the same VPC.
+* `vpcgen synth acl --single` - generate a single nACL for all subnets in the same VPC.

 ### nACLs Generation
 Specifying the `--single` flag results in generating a single nACL for all subnets in the same VPC.
 Otherwise, an nACL is generated for each subnet separately.